Cryptocurrency XRP Decreases More Than 3% Within 24 hours - Benzinga

-Over the past 24 hours, XRP's XRP/USD price has fallen 3.52% to $0.32.
-This is opposite to its positive trend over the past week where it has experienced a 2.0% gain, moving from $0.32 to its current price.
+Over the past 24 hours, XRP's XRP/USD price has fallen 3.12% to $0.31.
+This continues its negative trend over the past week where it has experienced a 1.0% loss, moving from $0.32 to its current price.

 The chart below compares the price movement and volatility for XRP over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are Bollinger Bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-The trading volume for the coin has risen 33.0% over the past week diverging from the circulating supply of the coin, which has decreased 0.35%.
+The trading volume for the coin has fallen 5.0% over the past week, moving in tandem, directionally, with the overall circulating supply of the coin, which has decreased 0.11%.
 This brings the circulating supply to 48.34 billion, which makes up an estimated 48.34% of its max supply of 100.00 billion.
-According to our data, the current market cap ranking for XRP is #7 at $15.67 billion.
+According to our data, the current market cap ranking for XRP is #7 at $15.08 billion.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.